SimplyNate/foretold/README.md

 This starts a listener for Forza's UDP telemetry data, starts a Fastify server on `port 3000`, and automatically open the UI in a browser.
 The Fastify server will also start a Websocket server on `port 3001`, which the browser page will connect to.

+If the webpage doesn't open automatically, open a browser and visit `http://localhost:3000`

 # Forza Telemetry Documentation
 Credit to this forum post: https://forums.forzamotorsport.net/turn10_postst128499_Forza-Motorsport-7--Data-Out--feature-details.aspx?=